sunny525s/Regularization/README.md

 > where $r(\mathbf{w})$ measures the complexity of the model (e.g., via L1 or L2 norms), and $\lambda$ is a hyperparameter that controls the strength of regularization.
 This encourages simpler models and helps prevent overfitting.

 In deep learning, the bias–variance trade-off doesn’t always behave as expected.
 Surprisingly, very large models can sometimes achieve low training _and_ low test error—an effect known as **deep double descent** (discussed later).
 This phenomenon challenges classical assumptions, yet regularization remains a central tool to ensure robust generalization, especially in the small data or high-noise regimes.

+With the motivation for regularization established, we now explore specific techniques commonly used in deep learning to reduce overfitting and improve generalization.

 ## Section 2: Regularization Techniques in Deep Learning